 Nepal provides a great range of trekking opportunities.
-You can either go for trekking in low altitude regions, high altitude regions, mountains, hills, lakeside, religious or cultural sites.
-Further, you can come for trekking in Nepal for a month or for a few days.
+You can either go trekking in low-altitude regions, high-altitude regions, mountains, hills, lakeside, and religious or cultural sites.
+Further, you can come trekking in Nepal for a month or for a few days.

 Another beautiful notion about trekking in Nepal is the fact that you can come to trek all year round.
 Most trekking trails are open for trekkers all year round except when heavy snow makes trekking in certain trails extremely difficult.